Meet the Team

 -

-I also work with clients experiencing executive dysfunction related to neurodivergence, depression, and mood disorders—those moments where getting started, staying organized, or following through feels far harder than it “should.”
-Together, we make sense of these patterns with curiosity rather than judgment, and build tools that are actually realistic for your nervous system and your life.
+I also support clients navigating executive dysfunction related to neurodivergence, depression, and mood disorders.
+When getting started, staying organized, following through, or managing daily life feels harder than it seems like it should, I believe it’s important to respond with curiosity instead of shame.
+In our work, we focus on understanding what is happening and building tools that are realistic for your nervous system, your needs, and your life.

 My therapeutic style blends structure with softness.
-I primarily use Acceptance and Commitment Therapy (ACT), with elements of psychodynamic therapy, DBT, and IFS woven in.
-More than anything, I believe healing happens when you feel safe enough to be fully seen—and gently supported in moving toward your most authentic self.
+I primarily draw from Acceptance and Commitment Therapy, while integrating psychodynamic therapy, DBT, and IFS in ways that are tailored to each client.
+More than anything, I believe healing happens when you feel safe enough to be fully seen and gently supported as you move toward your most authentic self.

-Therapy with me isn’t about “fixing” yourself.
-It’s about learning, and truly believing, that you were never broken—just deeply impacted by experiences that required you to adapt.
+Therapy with me is not about fixing yourself.
+It’s about learning and truly believing that you were never broken.
+You adapted to experiences that required survival.

-If you’ve been feeling stuck, disconnected, or unsure how to move forward, I’d love to connect and see if we might be a good fit.
+If you’ve been feeling stuck, disconnected, or unsure how to move forward, I would love to connect and see if we might be a good fit.

 -